Super Bowl V: Super Bowl pregame news and notes

 Meanwhile, the game was a chance for the Cowboys to lose their nickname of "next year's champions" and their reputation of "not being able to win the big games".
-In the past five seasons, Dallas had won more games, 52 of 68, than any other professional football team, but they had yet to win a league title.
-The Cowboys had chances to go to the first two Super Bowls, but narrowly lost to the Green Bay Packers in both the 1966 and 1967 NFL Championship games.
-In the 1966 title game, the Cowboys failed to score a potential tying touchdown on four attempts starting from the Packers two-yard line on the game's final drive.
-Then in the 1967 title game (the "Ice Bowl"), the Cowboys lost because they allowed the Packers to score a touchdown with sixteen seconds left in the game.
+Although Dallas had won more games (52) than any other team in professional football over the previous five seasons, they had yet to win a league title.
+In 1966 and 1967, the Cowboys had opportunities to advance to the first two Super Bowls, but narrowly lost both times to the Green Bay Packers in the NFL Championship.
+In the 1966 NFL Championship, the Cowboys failed to score a potential game-tying touchdown on four attempts from the Green Bay 2-yard line.
+One year later, in the 1967 NFL Championship (famously known as the "Ice Bowl"), the Cowboys surrendered a Packers game-winning touchdown with 16 seconds left in the game.

-As the designated home team, Dallas was forced to wear its blue jerseys for the Super Bowl under rules in place at the time, which did not allow the home team its choice of jersey color, unlike the regular season and playoff games leading up to the Super Bowl.
-Dallas had not worn its blue jerseys at home since 1963, as Cowboys general manager Tex Schramm opted to have the team wear white at home in order to present fans with a consistent look.
-The Cowboys wore their blue jerseys twice during the 1970 season, losing 20–7 at St. Louis in week three and winning 6–2 at Cleveland in week 13.
-The designated home team was first allowed its choice of jersey color for Super Bowl XIII, allowing the Cowboys to wear white vs. the Pittsburgh Steelers.
+The Cowboys were listed as the designated home team entering the game.
+Under the rules in place at the time, the Cowboys were forced to wear their blue jerseys.
+Although they had not worn blue at home since 1963, they had worn their blue jerseys twice in 1970 (a Week 3 loss to St. Louis and a Week 13 victory over Cleveland).

-Gambling establishments had the Colts as 2 ½ point favorites and projected 36 total points scored.
+Prior to kickoff, the Colts were listed as 2.5 point favorites with the over/under on combined points listed at 36.

 Vice President Spiro Agnew, a Colts fan since the team began playing in Baltimore in 1953, attended the game.
 Agnew was Governor of Maryland prior to his election as Richard Nixon's running mate in 1968.
 Nixon himself was a huge football fan and had a vacation home in Key Biscayne, approximately ten miles from the Orange Bowl.

 Also in attendance was boxing great Muhammad Ali, who signed autographs for many young fans.
 Ali was in south Florida training for his March 8 heavyweight championship fight vs. Joe Frazier in New York City.

 Kickoff for this game was at 2:00 pm, making it the earliest starting time in the Eastern Time Zone in Super Bowl history, and one of only three Super Bowls to start in the morning for viewers in the Pacific Time Zone (the others were Super Bowl VI in New Orleans and Super Bowl X in Miami).